aajovan/slasticarna-ejs/README.md

 # Slasticarna

 A simple project made with express(node.js),ejs and bootstrap.
 It implements CRUD, so user can simply add, delete and update entries if logged in.
-Created with no SQL databse - mongodb.
+Created with no SQL database - mongodb.

 ## How to run?